Updated on July 14, 2021

 Under Canvas Zion offers a unique lodging experience just as incredible and unique as the park itself.
 It provides luxury tents.
 The camp seamlessly blends in with its dramatic surroundings (the majestic red rocks that make the park so famous), and the three options of luxury tents allow guests to enjoy Utah’s spectacular desert without giving up the comforts of home.

 Kanab is our favorite town in Utah.
-We love stay overnight in this charming town.
+We love to stay overnight in this charming town.
 Also, it’s only 30 miles and 40 minutes driving to the Zion National Park.
-We like its atmosphere, and hiking possibilities.
+We like its atmosphere and hiking possibilities.
 We spent there a few weeks.
 Our lodging choice in Kanab is Best Western Red Hills, but we also like cheaper Red Canyon Cabins.

 Canaan Cliffs Glamping offers tents with a terrace.
 This tented camp has a garden and free private parking.
 It is the best location in the area.
 It is situated on the side of the mountains where you get to see amazing sunsets (and beautiful starry nights).